MannLabs/scPortrait/docs_source/pages/pipeline/project.rst

 1. Project
 ++++++++++

-The base :func:`Project <sparcscore.pipeline.project.Project>` class is for single-timepoint, single-location data.
+The base :func:`Project <scportrait.pipeline.project.Project>` class is for single-timepoint, single-location data.
 If you for for example are working with fixed whole-slide images, as those you would aquire for downstream laser microdissection, this is the type of project class you would want to use.

 Associated methods classes
 **************************

-1. segmentation methods: :func:`Segmentation <sparcscore.pipeline.segmentation.Segmentation>`, :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>`
+1. segmentation methods: :func:`Segmentation <scportrait.pipeline.segmentation.Segmentation>`, :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>`
-2. extraction methods: :func:`HDF5CellExtraction <sparcscore.pipeline.extraction.HDF5CellExtraction>`
+2. extraction methods: :func:`HDF5CellExtraction <scportrait.pipeline.extraction.HDF5CellExtraction>`

 2. TimecourseProject
 +++++++++++++++++++++

-The :func:`TimecourseProject <sparcscore.pipeline.project.TimecourseProject>` class is for datasets with multiple input images, for example those generated via live-cell imaging.
+The :func:`TimecourseProject <scportrait.pipeline.project.TimecourseProject>` class is for datasets with multiple input images, for example those generated via live-cell imaging.

 Associated methods classes
 **************************

-1. segmentation methods: :func:`TimecourseSegmentation <sparcscore.pipeline.segmentation.TimecourseSegmentation>`, :func:`MultithreadedTimecourseSegmentation <sparcscore.pipeline.segmentation.MultithreadedTimecourseSegmentation>`
+1. segmentation methods: :func:`TimecourseSegmentation <scportrait.pipeline.segmentation.TimecourseSegmentation>`, :func:`MultithreadedTimecourseSegmentation <scportrait.pipeline.segmentation.MultithreadedTimecourseSegmentation>`
-2. extraction methods: :func:`TimecourseHDF5CellExtraction <sparcscore.pipeline.extraction.TimecourseHDF5CellExtraction>`
+2. extraction methods: :func:`TimecourseHDF5CellExtraction <scportrait.pipeline.extraction.TimecourseHDF5CellExtraction>`

 Initializing a SPARCSpy Project
 -------------------------------